-HUMAN RESPONSE TO DEATH
+HUMAN RESPONSE TO DEATH Spring, 4 credit hours

 This writing intensive course is a survey of the psychological, philosophical, and sociological components of human loss and grief.
 The understanding of bereavement is central to the development of communication and counseling skills.
 Laboratory exercises include arranging and conducting mock funerals.

 Three hours lecture, two hours laboratory per week.